mvikash7/TrackEZ/README.md

 # Why:

-Powerapps based existing process is inherited from QET model & cloned for adoption
+=> Powerapps based existing process is inherited from QET model & cloned for adoption

-Workflow doesn’t focus on user centric features like (Reports / internal Transfer of devices / On-behalf )
+=> Workflow doesn’t focus on user centric features like (Reports / internal Transfer of devices / On-behalf )

-Lack of on-time device availability information for testers to plan their Application Test plan
+=> Lack of on-time device availability information for testers to plan their Application Test plan

-Current process doesn’t offer past usage trends & future predictability
+=> Current process doesn’t offer past usage trends & future predictability

-# Impacting / Results:
+# Impact / Challenges:

-Product features missing deliverable timeline due to delay in device availability to Testers
+=> Product features missing deliverable timeline due to delay in device availability to Testers

-Product quality that depends on H/w device testing is compromised.
+=> Product quality that depends on H/w device testing is compromised.

 # Proposed Solution:

-Build a mobile based device tracking application (flutter based architecture) that would enable the users with following benefits:
+=> Build a mobile based device tracking application (flutter based architecture) that would enable the users with following benefits:

-Anytime / anywhere access using mobile devices leveraging open source ecosystem (Firebase)
+=> Anytime / anywhere access using mobile devices leveraging open source ecosystem (Firebase)

-Provides features like evaluate usage metrics of devices procured, usage pattern & metrics for evaluation
+=> Provides features like evaluate usage metrics of devices procured, usage pattern & metrics for evaluation

-Supports managers with forecasting device requirement based on their project / product strategy & timeline
+=> Supports managers with forecasting device requirement based on their project / product strategy & timeline

-Future possibilities to scale the solution to other areas in FSM and FBS
+=> Future possibilities to scale the solution to other areas in FSM and FBS

 # PROPOSED MVP FEATURES